IP Care Enterprise Service

 NESA Gap Assessment

 Full IAS controls audit against your current state.
-Honest scoring, prioritised remediation list.
+Honest scoring, prioritised remediation list, evidence-readiness scoring against the IAMM 0–5 scale.

 Remediation Roadmap

-Phased plan with owners, timelines and cost estimates — sequenced so quick wins fund the long-haul work.
+Phased plan with owners, timelines and cost estimates — sequenced so quick wins fund the long-haul work and the audit window drives the critical path.

-Identity, network, endpoint, vulnerability management, SIEM and DLP — built to the IAS requirements.
+Identity, network segmentation, endpoint, vulnerability management, SIEM, DLP, PAM and OT/IT separation — built to the IAS requirements with named vendor selections.

 IAS Audit Preparation

-Evidence packs, control narratives and mock audits so the real one is the easy one.
+Evidence packs, control narratives, IAMM questionnaire responses and full mock audits so the real one is the routine one.

 Ongoing Controls Operations

-Continuous monitoring, control testing, exception management and quarterly attestation reports.
+Continuous monitoring, control testing, exception management, calendar-driven attestation and quarterly evidence collection cycles.

 Board & Regulator Reporting

-Executive-ready dashboards and audit-ready evidence — translated for technical and non-technical audiences.
+Executive-ready dashboards and audit-ready evidence — translated for technical and non-technical audiences, formatted to the templates your sector regulator expects.

 Business Benefits